GoogleChrome/web.dev/src/site/content/en/fast/codelab-optimize-third-party-javascript/index.md

 ![Screenshot of DevTools Network panel.](network.png)

-The **Network** panel reveals that the page made a total of 28 requests and loaded almost 1 MB of compressed resources.
+The **Network** panel reveals that the page made a total of 28 requests and transferred almost 1 MB of compressed resources.

 To identify the requests that the YouTube `iframe` made, look for the video ID `6lfaiXM6waw` in the **Initiator** column.
 To group together all the requests by domain: